Mickael-Roger/GCP-Certification/Action plan for Big Data.md

 Everything that goes to the ML Model has to be numeric
 - Images are converted to tensor (red, green, blue)
 - Text are converted to tensor using a number for each word.
 Many, plenty and much for example has to have a number relatively close and very far from car.
 Theses models for text has already been done
+- Numeric values has to have a relation between them : For example customer_id can't be used because customer 2 is not twice more something than customer 1

 ## Tensor
 - 1-Dimension array is a vector